eduardofischermath/homemade_financial_instruments/ISSUES.md

-for installing (such pip installation via setuptools) are in place (after being pip-installed, it can be imported independently of where a module is being run from or where a interactive session was launched from) importing within individual files should be done as following:
+for installing (such pip installation via setuptools) are in place (after being pip-installed, it can be imported independently of where a module is being run from or where a interactive session was launched from) importing within individual files should be done as one of the following:
 "from ..subpackage import Class"
+"from ..subpackage import * "
 (using those relative imports helps keeps the subpackages more or less independent of the large package)